-4.1 This Subject Benchmark Statement sets out the minimum threshold and typical standards that a student will have demonstrated when they are awarded an honours degree in Physics, Astronomy and Astrophysics.
-Demonstrating these standards over time will show that a student has achieved the range of knowledge, understanding and skills expected of graduates in Physics, Astronomy and Astrophysics.

-4.2 The vast majority of students will perform significantly better than the minimum threshold standards.
+- 4.1 This Subject Benchmark Statement sets out the minimum threshold and typical standards that a student will have demonstrated when they are awarded an honours degree in Physics, Astronomy and Astrophysics.
+Demonstrating these standards over time will show that a student has achieved the range of knowledge, understanding and skills expected of graduates in Physics, Astronomy and Astrophysics. - 4.2 The vast majority of students will perform significantly better than the minimum threshold standards.
 Each higher education provider has its own method of determining what appropriate evidence of this achievement will be and should refer to Annex D of the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies.
-This Annex sets out common descriptions of the four main degree outcome classifications for bachelor's degrees with honours: 1st, 2.1, 2.2 and 3rd.
+This Annex sets out common descriptions of the four main degree outcome classifications for bachelor's degrees with honours: 1st, 2.1, 2.2 and 3rd. - 4.3 Please note that the minimum threshold and typical standards for undergraduate and integrated master's levels are not intended to specify universal competence standards for a discipline.
+If a provider chooses to develop competence standards (as defined by the Equality Act 2010) as part of a programme specification, these can be informed by the relevant Subject Benchmark Statement along with any PSRB requirements.
+In these circumstances providers should follow the most recent guidance from the Equality and Human Rights Commission.